 The (Ideal) Gas Law:

-The differences in structure have to do with temperature.
-There are various heat sources in a planet’s atmosphere, and where you have them, it is warm, and where you don’t, it is cold.
+The differences in different planets' atmospheric structure primarily have to do with temperature.
+There are various heat sources in a planet’s atmosphere, and where you have them it is warm, and where you don’t it is cold.

 In general, it is ‘warm’ at the surface.
-For most of the planets, because that’s where the sunlight falling on the planet is absorbed.
-Either the light is reflected away by clouds, or it goes through the atmosphere, and is absorbed at the surface, heating it up.
-The lowest part of the atmosphere is warmed by its contact with the surface, and therefore, in general, is warmer than the layers above.
+For most of the planets because that’s where the sunlight falling on the planet is absorbed.
+Either the light is reflected away by clouds or it goes through the atmosphere, and is absorbed at the surface, heating it up.
+The lowest part of the atmosphere is warmed by its contact with the surface, and as a result is warmer than the layers above.

-In addition, for the Jovian planets (particularly Jupiter and Saturn), there is a lot of heat coming out of the inside, because the interiors of all the planets are hot, and being liquid, heat can easily flow from the cores of these planets to the surface.
-So that, despite its great distance from the Sun, and its very lower temperature at the cloud-tops, and in most of its atmosphere, as you go down into Jupiter (and, to a lesser extent, Saturn) it gets very hot.
+In addition, for the Jovian planets (particularly Jupiter and Saturn) there is a lot of heat coming out of the inside because the interiors of all the planets are hot, and being liquid heat can easily flow from the cores of these planets to the surface.
+So despite its great distance from the Sun and its very lower temperature at the cloud-tops and in most of its atmosphere, as you go down into Jupiter (and to a lesser extent, Saturn) it gets very hot.

-Also, for every planet, you have very high temperatures (1000 Celsius, typically) at the top of the atmosphere.
+Also, for every planet there are very high temperatures (1000 Celsius, typically) at the top of the atmosphere.
 This is because of bombardment by Solar Wind particles.
-There’s not much gas hitting the upper atmosphere in this way, but it is going very fast, and has a lot of energy per particle, and as a result, it substantially heats up the upper atmosphere.
-In our case, the amount of heating is fairly large because we’re fairly close to the Sun.
-In Jupiter’s case, because it’s so far away from the Sun, you’d expect the amount of energy being delivered in this way to be much less, but the immense magnetic field of Jupiter traps a huge number of Solar Wind particles, so that its upper atmosphere is actually as hot as ours.
+There’s not much gas hitting the upper atmosphere in this way, but it is going very fast and has a lot of energy per particle, so it substantially heats up the upper atmosphere.
+In our case the amount of heating is fairly large because we’re fairly close to the Sun.
+In Jupiter’s case, because it’s so far away from the Sun, you’d expect the amount of energy being delivered in this way to be much less, but the immense magnetic field of Jupiter traps a huge number of Solar Wind particles, so its upper atmosphere is actually just as hot as ours.

-Other planets, depending upon their distance from the Sun, and how efficiently they trap Solar Wind particles (or merely run into them), may have cooler upper atmospheres, or warmer ones, but they will always be much hotter, than deep down in the atmosphere, where this heat source cannot penetrate.
+Other planets, depending upon their distance from the Sun and how efficiently they trap Solar Wind particles (or merely run into them) may have cooler upper atmospheres or warmer ones, but the upper atmosphere will always be much hotter than deep down in the atmosphere, where this heat source cannot penetrate.

-As a result, a typical planetary atmosphere temperature structure would be hot at the top, and the bottom, and cold in between.
+As a result, a typical planetary atmosphere temperature structure would be hot at the top and the bottom, and cold in between.
 (This is called a cold trap, which sounds like it's something unusual, but actually it's the "normal" situation.)

 The structure of Jupiter's atmosphere